Portrait Eliane Frochaux

 Story

-From the fight against leukemia to commitment
+From battling leukemia to volunteering

 Eliane Frochaux has fought her way back to life after a serious illness.
 She was diagnosed with blood cancer 14 years ago and was treated at the USZ.
 Today, she helps out there as a volunteer.